Sir-Eddy/TicTacToe/README.md

 - Groups of up to 3 students can make a joint submission.
 - Submission must include the names and student IDs of all group members.
 - Submit your report (as PDF) and code (as ZIP) via iLearn.

-### Bonus Task
-Successful completion of Task 2 carries a 10% bonus for the exam.
-The same rules as for Task 1 apply, except that you do not have to write a report.

 ## Task Details